nancyjlau/verifiers/README.md

 uv run vf-eval vf-environment-name --sampling-args '{"reasoning_effort": "low"}'
 ```

 Use `vf-eval -s` to save outputs as dataset-formatted JSON, and view all locally-saved eval results with `vf-tui`.
+Pass `--save-every N` to checkpoint long runs incrementally when interleaving generation and scoring.

 ### ToolEnv